Established Seattle Car Accident Attorneys Ready To Assist You

 - Should I speak with the insurance company following my accident?
 If you have recently been involved in a car accident, the insurance company for the other driver involved may attempt to contact you.
 It is important to keep in mind that you are not legally required to speak with the other driver’s insurance company.
 As a general rule, it is always wise to consult with a lawyer first.
 If you make the decision to hire a qualified and experienced lawyer shortly after the accident, your attorney will be able to handle communication with both your insurance company and the insurance company of the other driver.
 This should relieve a lot of stress and worry and allow you to focus on your recovery after the accident.

 - What if the driver who hit me was uninsured?
 Though it is certainly not the ideal situation, accidents do occur where the person who caused the accident either has no insurance or has very limited insurance.
 In those circumstances, it is understandable to worry that, if you are the victim of a car accident, you won’t be able to recover compensation for your damages.
 The good news is that this is not necessarily so.
-In Washington, a mandatory coverage called “underinsured motorist coverage” (UIM) is essentially coverage intended to step in to fill the gap for the lack of coverage on the part of the person who hit you.
+In Washington, a mandatory coverage called “underinsured motorist coverage” (UIM) is an essential coverage intended to step in to fill the gap for the lack of coverage on the part of the person who hit you.
 Consulting with an attorney as to the possibility of UIM coverage in these instances is important and a wise decision as you proceed forward with your claim.

 - How much is my car accident claim worth?
 This is a somewhat difficult question to answer, as each case has its own unique set of factors that will contribute to the amount of compensation likely to be awarded.
 These factors include, among other things, the extent of your injuries.
-Generally speaking, the more severe your injuries, the more your case will be worth.
+Generally speaking, the more severe your injuries, the more your case will be worth it.
 Other factors include the cost of any treatment and medical bills required as a result of the accident, and whether you are able to return to work following the accident, among other things.
 An attorney will be able to best advise you with respect to your particular circumstances.

 At Brett McCandlis Brown & Conner we are happy to answer these questions as well as to help address any other concerns you may have about filing a car accident claim.
 Call us today.
 We would welcome the opportunity to learn how we may be able to help you soon.